starikcetin/Eflatun.SceneReference/README.md

 // Import Editor namespace
 using Eflatun.SceneReference.Editor;

-// Run the generator.
+// Run the generator and output files.
 Only do this in Editor code!
-SceneDataMapsGenerator.Run();
+SceneDataMapsGenerator.Run(true);

+// Run the generator and but do not output files.
+Only do this in Editor code!
+SceneDataMapsGenerator.Run(false);
 ```

 ## Accessing Settings in Editor Code